 Photo - from upper left clockwise:

-Emigration Canyon (7.6 miles at 3.2%) is an extremely popular climb out of east Salt Lake City into the Wasatch Mountains - as of February, 2020, over 13,000 Strava members had completed the climb.
+Emigration Canyon (7.6 miles at 3.2%) is the most popular climb in Utah.
+This climb begins in east Salt Lake City and climbs into the Wasatch Mountains - as of February, 2020, over 13,000 Strava members had completed the climb.

 View of Little Dell Reservoir from the top of the climb.